aminghrz/LangChit/README.md

 - `call_model()`: Main conversation handler
 - `summarize_conversation()`: Summary generation logic
 - `should_continue()`: Conditional logic for triggering summarization
+- `search_web()`: Web search tool implementation

-You can add your nodes, tools, conditional edges and graph (workflow) in functions.py in a section dedicated to this.
+You can add your nodes, tools, conditional edges and graph (workflow) in graph.py.
 Just keep the logic, and you will be good to go.

 ## Usage

 1. **Login**: Use the sidebar authentication
-2. **Sign-up**: Sign-up using the widget in first page.
+2. **Sign-up**: Sign-up using the widget in first page
+3. **Configure API**: Set your OpenAI-compatible API key and base URL
+4. **Enable Web Search** (optional):
+   - Toggle web search in the sidebar
+   - Select RAG for semantic search or Direct for full results
+   - Set the number of results to retrieve
-3. **Create Thread**: Click "➕ New Thread" to start a new conversation
+5. **Create Thread**: Click "➕ New Thread" to start a new conversation
-4. **Switch Threads**: Select from existing threads in the dropdown
+6. **Switch Threads**: Select from existing threads in the dropdown
-5. **Chat**: Type messages in the chat input
+7. **Chat**: Type messages in the chat input
-6. **View Summary**: Expand the conversation summary when available
+8. **View Summary**: Expand the conversation summary when available

+### Web Search Usage Examples
+- "Search the web for the latest news about AI"
+- "Who is currently the president of the USA?"
+- "Find information about climate change solutions"

 ## Dependencies